 Learn what risk factors you can control, then take steps to lower your odds of stroke.

-The following risk factors are those you can control:
+According to the American Stroke Association, the following risk factors are those you can control:

 Learn more about stroke risks.